 AgRx is a supplier of organic and traditional crop protection and nutrient products.
 They store their various fluids, fertilizers, and other products in large tanks all over their facilities.
 Valarm provides AgRx with remote tank monitoring solutions that include a real-time, web-based dashboard with current status of their tanks.
 This write-up focuses on pulse radar level sensors that were deployed on tanks and connect to the cloud via standard Power over Ethernet (PoE).
 These pulse radar transmitters are deployed on specific tanks while others tanks use ultrasonic / sonar fluid level sensors.

-- Solar-powered + WiFi remote tank monitoring with ultrasonic depth sensors
+- Solar-powered + WiFi remote tank monitoring with ultrasonic depth / volume / level sensors

 - Wireless remote oil tank monitoring in a shed with standard 100V mains power